Skip to main content

 alt="Hero image">

-Replace percentage with viewport units
+Replacing a percentage with a viewport unit

 <img